-The abovementioned standards and interpretations were issued by IASB and endorsed by FSC so that they are applicable for annual periods beginning on or after 1 January 2023.
-The standards and interpretations have no material impact on the Company.
+The abovementioned standards and interpretations were issued by IASB and endorsed by FSC so that they are applicable for annual periods beginning on or after 1 January, 2024.
+The Group assessed that the new or amended standards and interpretations have no material impact on the Group.

-(3) Standards or interpretations issued, revised, or amended, by International Accounting Standards Board ("IASB") which are not endorsed by FSC, and not yet adopted by the Company as at the end of the reporting period are listed below.
+(3) Standards or interpretations issued, revised, or amended, by International Accounting Standards Board ("IASB") which are not endorsed by FSC, and not yet adopted by the Group As of the end of the reporting period are listed below.